Creating a Brighter Future

 Before implementing the Master Plan, the Arboretum conducted studies to look at existing vegetation, soils, topography, and hydrology.
 The studies found that higher areas with sandier soils were better for groups of trees called mottes, while lower areas with more clay were better for grassland systems.
 In areas with high tree loss, trees were assessed based on species, age, size, health and spacing.
 Larger trees in suitable locations were kept, as were dead, standing trees which would provide wildlife habitat.
 We removed selected trees in low lying areas to increase light to the forest floor and promote healthy grasslands.
 Many of the trees that were removed were repurposed on site.
 The resulting landscape changes increased diversity and created a more resilient, native landscape better able to withstand climatic changes.

-To complete our award-winning Master Plan, we engaged a nationally recognized collaborative team composed of Design Workshop, Lake Flato Architects, and Main Street Design.
+To complete our award-winning Master Plan, we engaged a nationally recognized collaborative team composed of Design Workshop, Lake Flato Architects, Reed Hilderbrand, and Main Street Design.
 The Master Plan was formulated between 2013-2016 and implementation took place between 2017-2021.
 More than $26 million was raised to complete the project.

 Elements of the Master Plan